predicate-logic/machmail/machmail/README.md

 Python attachment client for Machinima

 ## Setup
-On the system where you would like run/test the code.
+On the system where you would like run/test the code you will need to perform the following steps to install the `machmail` command-line script:

+* Install Python 3.6.4.
+* Install `pyenv`.
+* Install a Python virtual environment called `machmail` for the user that will run the utility.
+* Checkout the `machmail` source from GitHub into `~/build/machmail`
+* Build and install the `machmail` utility with the `python setup.py install` command.
+* Setup Google OAuth credentials.
+* Setup `machmail` OAuth Credentials.

 ### Install `pyenv`
 Follow instructions [here](https://github.com/pyenv/pyenv-installer)